|Contemporary Artist and

 At the top of the now closed down Bow Street Magistrates Court there is written a date, 1879.
 At that time my Grt.
 Grt.
 Grt.
 Grandfather and three generations of his family were living close by.
 Working as Greengrocers on the Markets, including Covent Garden.
 He himself became a Weights Tester for the LCC in 1897.
 They would all have known this Building well though I never knew any of them.
 So I filled the boarded up door with Pearl and Gold Buttons.
 Pearls being a Cockney emblem for deal making and Gold for the profit in it.

-In populist business terms, I am a unique artist who has spotted both a gap in the market and an emerging one.
+In populist business terms, I'm a unique artist who fits with a gap in the market and into an emerging one.

 Gap in the Market.
 As a Nottingham based and originating Independent Artist I provide a distinct arts offer.
 I'm not a local University graduate or teacher, something that if you subscribe to some of the ideas of Sir Ken Robinson delivers convergent thinkers and thinking, whereas most art is created by divergent thinkers and thinking.
+My work isn't academic contrivance, a reversioned or repurposed grey MA pitch.
 Nor am I associated with our local Galleries as many Nottingham Artists are.
-Something that can lead to groupthink.
-So, I add to our arts diversity.
-Offering my audiences a completely original arts experience.
+Something that can lead to group-think.
+So, I add to our arts diversity offering my audiences a completely original arts experience.

 Emerging Market.
-I am embedded in probably man’s oldest art form, Puppetry, as a Puppet Maker and a Puppeteer.
-Yet also in mans' newest art form, digital media, as a TV, Film and new media creative.
+I'm embedded in probably mankinds oldest art form, Puppetry, as a Puppet Maker and a Puppeteer.
+Yet also in mankinds newest art form, digital media, as a TV, Film and new media creative.
 Puppetry and Digital Media are art forms on the rise, of growing popular and educational interest.
-My PuppetTVGraffiti Contemporary Art blends them to create a new art form and practice, Puppetisation, exploring old and new ideas to innovate and advance both as well as Contemporary Art itself.
+My PuppetTVGraffiti Contemporary Art blends them both to create a new art form and practice, Puppetisation, exploring old and new ideas to innovate and advance both, as well as Contemporary Art itself.

 The front Cover of June/July 2011 Nottingham Culture Magazine 'LeftLion' Created by Marcus Clarke.